ericeoa/GDPR/Privacy Policy.md

 For further information about the safeguards used when your information is transferred outside the European Economic Area, see the section of this privacy policy below entitled ==[Transfers of your information outside the European Economic Area](#%5BFor%20further%20information%20about%20the%20safeguards%20used%20when%20your%20information%20is%20transferred%20outside%20the%20European%20Economic%20Area,%20see%20the%20section%20of%20this%20privacy%20policy%20below%20entitled%20Transfers%20of%20your%20information%20outside%20the%20European%20Economic%20Area.%5D).==

 We use a third party contact form provider to store messages you send us.
-Our contact form provider is [[_insert name of third party email provider_] **OR** [located in [_insert country where your third party email provider is located_]]].
+Our contact form provider is  located in [_insert country where your third party email provider is located_]]].
 [Their privacy policy is available here: [_insert link to your third party email provider’s privacy policy_].
 Messages you send to us via our contact form will be stored [within **OR** outside] the European Economic Area on our contact form provider’s servers in [_insert location (country) where your third party provider stores your emails (usually where its servers are located_)]]
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyODA1NDI4MywtMjA5MDE0MDc3MSwtMT
+eyJoaXN0b3J5IjpbLTEzMzIxMzc2NTMsLTIyODA1NDI4MywtMj
-MwNDY5MjIwNywtNjk1Mjg2MDk2LDE1MjQ1ODc5MzIsOTEwODU3
+A5MDE0MDc3MSwtMTMwNDY5MjIwNywtNjk1Mjg2MDk2LDE1MjQ1
-NjEsLTM1NDYyOTQ4NSwxNTEyNTQ0MDI3LC0xMjQ3MTU4NDA5LC
+ODc5MzIsOTEwODU3NjEsLTM1NDYyOTQ4NSwxNTEyNTQ0MDI3LC
-0xMTE4NzAzMDYxLDEwNzM5NzUxODVdfQ==
+0xMjQ3MTU4NDA5LC0xMTE4NzAzMDYxLDEwNzM5NzUxODVdfQ==

 -->